pmean/classes/biostats-2/general/syllabus.md

 ## In person section (0003)

 You must show up for class via zoom on Tuesdays from 1:00pm to 3:45pm.
 You may be excused from attendance a limited number of times with appropriate notice in advance.
-You must also sign in in person weekly on an attendance sheet available in the School of Medicine building, room M5-100.
+You must also sign an attendance sheet in person weekly.
+This sheet is available in the School of Medicine building, room M5-100.

 ## Students in all sections